 Get one Flair Puck to control the mini split.
-You may need to purchase a wall mounted IR receiver (check with your mini spit manufacturer).
-If you're using Smart Vents, also get one Flair Puck per room with Smart Vents.
+You may need to purchase a wall-mounted IR receiver (check with your mini split manufacturer).
+If you're using Smart Vents, also get one Flair Puck per room with Smart Vents.*

-For large systems with more than 11 Flair devices, use the Large System Calculator to determine the minimum number of Gateway Pucks required for your home.
+For large systems with more than 11 Flair devices (including the Gateway Puck), use the Large System Calculator to determine the minimum number of Gateway Pucks required for your home.

 For systems where a visible wire is not desirable, we recommend either of these solutions:

 - Use the Flair USB Mount plugged into an outlet 48" from the floor